openmsa/Adapters/README.md

 ### Installation

-To install a provided (existing) device adaptor place the relevant folder and code under on your MSA:
+To install a provided (existing) device adaptor place the relevant code in the below directory on your MSA:
 ```sh
 $ /opt/sms/bin/php/
 ```